I. How to Use This Framework

 The framework is intended to help you think through both formal legal and customary rights to property and to help you identify the gaps between law and practice.
 For analysis it is helpful to think about formal law and customary law separately but it should be noted that they often overlap, particularly when the formal law codifies or otherwise recognizes customary rights.

 The framework was not created with any one particular legal system in mind.
-Users are assumed to have a basic understanding of the hierarchy of laws for the jurisdiction in question and should note that answers to the questions in this framework may come from more than one law.
-For example, in some countries all laws relevant for women’s land rights are national level laws and apply throughout the country, in other countries, the land law may be a national law but family law is a state-level law with local variances.
+We assume that you will have a basic understanding of the hierarchy of laws for the jurisdiction you are analyzing.
+Answers to the questions in this framework may come from more than one law.
+For example, in some countries all laws relevant for women's land rights are national level laws and apply throughout the country, in other countries the land law may be a national law but family law is a state-level law with local variances.

-Users should identify whether the terms in the glossary and used in the framework have a different meaning or different use in the jurisdiction in question.
-The user should be able to analyze laws governing women’s land rights, and apply the framework to any legal system, using any legal terminology, but different legal systems can use different terms.
+Start by familiarizing yourself with the glossary and note that some terms have a different meaning in different jurisdictions.
+Using this framework, you will be able to analyze laws governing women’s land rights, and apply the framework to any legal system, using any legal terminology.

-Understanding the text of specific laws that govern property rights is important because the law is an expression of the will of the state, even if the law is not broadly known or followed.
+Understanding the text of specific laws that govern property rights is important because the law is an expression of the intent of the state, even if the law is not broadly known or followed.
 There are many reasons why a law may not be put into practice: it may not be known; the law may not be followed because it makes no sense in a specific situation; or perhaps the majority of people disagree with the law.
-Good laws can be used to help bring about change and policy recommendations cannot be made without understanding the legal framework first.
+Good laws can be used to help bring about change in behavior and society..

 This framework also includes a section to help analyze customary law for women’s land rights.
-This is because customs and practices can have a significant bearing on the effectiveness of a given law or policy.
-In addition to understand what customary laws are, to assist with advocacy on improving land rights for women, it is also helpful to know which customs are firmly entrenched, and which customs may be waning or changing.
+Customs and practices influence the effectiveness of law and policy.
+Understanding custom is the first step; to assist with advocacy on improving land rights for women, it is also helpful to know which customs are firmly entrenched, and which customs may be waning or changing.
 It can also be helpful to know if there is an underlying logic to the custom, a premise based on fairness, or maintaining peace for example.
-This type of analysis helps identify what kinds of adaptation may be feasible and possible and is an important first step in legal and policy reforms.
+This type of analysis helps identify what kinds of adaptation may be feasible within that system.

 A guide on conducting legal and non-legal research is available here.